andy-huddo-hudson/onboarding-tasks/README.md

 - Tier 3 release = Enabling presence in GHES
 - Tier 4 release = View screen and notebooks in GHES
 - Might need docs = Docs TBD

+## Course B
+### Module 4
+#### Introduction to content principles
+It's esstential to have principles in content design as that underpins your whole content design solution and strategy at every level.
+Design and strategy is the thought process about how content serves the user and their needs; without this, there is nothing to hang the content off, or any inituitive, or thought out, workstream.
+The style guides and content models ensure a consistent experience for the user, with each writer providing a consistent approach towards their output.

+This is evident within docs by the groupings of similar-themes of content together, and the lack of duplication.